ant-design/ant-design-mobile/components/notice-bar/index.en-US.md

 title: NoticeBar
 ---

-The NoticeBar is aimed for displaying a system message, event notice and etc. Which is under the navigation bar.
+Component to display a system message, event notice and etc. Which is under the navigation bar.

 ### Rules